 Save Money on Cleaning Products

-by Leonaro Dawson on Mar 18, 2013
+by Guest on Mar 18, 2013

 A healthy home is a clean home.
 However, to achieve a truly clean home, you don't have to spend a great deal of money on expensive household cleaners.
-In fact, you can make several effective cleaning products from items you probably already have in your home including bleach, vinegar, washing soda, essential oils, baking soda and many others.
+You can make several effective cleaning products from items you probably already have in your home including bleach, vinegar, washing soda, essential oils, baking soda, and many others.
 If you don't already own the ingredients to make these items, you will be pleased to know that these ingredients are extremely affordable.
 Once made all you need is a cheap spray bottle, and you will be ready to clean your home with homemade cleaners.
 Below you will find several homemade cleaning products that are easy to make.

 Heavy Duty Floor Cleaner

-Heavy duty floor cleaner can be made from white vinegar, liquid dish soap, baking soda and water.
+Heavy-duty floor cleaner can be made from white vinegar, liquid dish soap, baking soda, and water.
 To make this floor cleaner, fill a bucket with two gallons of very hot water and add 1/4 cup white vinegar, one teaspoon of liquid dish soap, and one 1/4 cup of baking soda.
 Since a combination of bleach and vinegar can cause toxic fumes, it is important to use a liquid dish soap that does not contain bleach.

-A great recipe for homemade degreaser includes washing soda, Borax and liquid dish soap.
+A great recipe for homemade degreaser includes washing soda, Borax, and liquid dish soap.
 For scent, you could add a few drops of essential oils.
-To create this recipe for degreaser, you will need a clean bottle with a spray nozzle.
+To create this recipe for a degreaser, you will need a clean bottle with a spray nozzle.
 Fill the bottle with hot water, and add 1/2 teaspoon of liquid dish soap, two teaspoons of Borax and one teaspoon of washing soda.